Helping GCCs evolve from delivery centers into globally trusted capability hubs.

 Unclear emails and unstructured updates create friction across time zones.

-Hybrid work and AI tools have changed how GCCs operate.
+Hybrid work and AI tools have changed how GCCs operate — but norms, visibility, and collaboration habits haven't always kept pace.

 A Finance GCC supporting month-end close was technically strong, but onsite leaders repeatedly saw last-minute escalations in the final 48 hours of each cycle.